 Technology is changing so rapidly, businesses must continually modernize to keep pace.
 What some people don’t realize is that OS1 is built on 10-year-old technology, meaning it’s more vulnerable to breaches than modernized technology solutions.

 In June 2020, security patches for OS1 will end, and running OS1 without a plan for securing it could put your business at risk.
-Most Magento sites (83 percent) which reported hacks in 2018 were running outdated, unpatched software.
+Most Adobe Commerce (Magento) sites (83 percent) which reported hacks in 2018 were running outdated, unpatched software.
 And breaches today are more expensive than ever.
 Worldwide, the average cost of a customer data breach is $3.86 million.

 When OS1 security patches end, you will also need to re-certify your platform is PCI compliant, so you can continue accepting credit card transactions.
 There’s no getting around this as many B2B buyers pay with their company cards rather than cutting checks.

-Upgrading to Magento Commerce, which is built on a modern and secure architecture, can protect your brand’s reputation and keep your site secure.
+Upgrading to Adobe Commerce (Magento), which is built on a modern and secure architecture, can protect your brand’s reputation and keep your site secure.

-4. Magento Commerce plays nicely with Amazon Business.
+4. Adobe Commerce plays nicely with Amazon Business.

 Amazon is the elephant in the room that you must address.
 Amazon Business grew from $1 billion to $10 billion in sales in just 3 years.
 In a recent survey of B2B buyers, 72 percent said they conduct research on Amazon Business, and 55 percent expect to increase their spending on Amazon next year.